Easy Italian Recipes for Authentic Italian Food

 If ever there was a country that was an advert for what food tasted like in the days of our grandparents before man decided to mess with nature, it's Italy!
 Enjoy these delicious and easy Italian recipes and if you haven't made a trip to Italy yet, it is one of those countries you have to visit before you die!

-If you are thinking about buying some Italian cookbooks, but are not sure where to start, have a look at some of the bestsellers, and those that we can personally recommend through our Italian Cookbooks page.
+If you are thinking about buying some Italian cookbooks and finding some easy Italian recipes of your own, but are not sure where to start, have a look at some of the bestsellers, and those that we can personally recommend through our Italian Cookbooks page.

 4 large flat mushrooms